Beyond Perimeter Defense to Data-Centric Security

 With today’s cloud computing, mobile devices, and advanced persistent threats (APTs), businesses need security that protects their data wherever it travels and in whatever type of device it resides, requiring new data-centric security.

-Traditionally businesses have focused their IT security on perimeter defense—blocking threats before they enter the network.
+Traditionally businesses have focused their IT security on perimeter defence—blocking threats before they enter the network.
 This protection is still important.
 But with today’s cloud computing, mobile devices, and advanced persistent threats (APTs), businesses need security that protects their data wherever it travels and in whatever type of device it resides, requiring new data-centric security.

-Earlier this week, Trend Micro held its annual insight event for the analyst community and announced our new vision on data-centric security (see video clips of the event here and here).
+Earlier this week, Trend Micro held its annual insight event for the analyst community and announced our new vision on data-centric security (see video clips of the event here).
 Back in 2008, Trend Micro launched our Smart Protection Network which correlates cloud-based email, web, and file reputation services.
 This global threat intelligence blocks threats before they enter the network.
 But with targeted attacks as well as cloud computing and mobile devices expanding network perimeters, companies need more than this “outside-in” approach to security.
 Businesses also need “inside-out” protection that focuses on the data.
 So we have made our Smart Protection Network even smarter—providing adaptable protection on the local level as well as from the cloud.

 Trend Micro’s CEO, Eva Chen, gave a presentation on cloud computing at VMworld Las Vegas.
 Towards the end of that presentation she discusses this new security model (view a shorter version of the presentation in this video).
 When companies know their data is safe wherever it resides, they can be free to embrace consumerization to increase productivity in a mobile workforce.
 Or explore new infrastructure technologies such as cloud computing.
 You can read more about this data-centric security model on this Trend Micro web page.